poshjosh/automate-idea-to-social/docs/run-options.md

 ##################################################################
 # These can be full paths, because we are mounting their directory
 ##################################################################
-# Used for title and description.
+# Optional.
+Used for title and description.
+Either set this, or provide a title and description
-# Used to generate the video.
 video-content-file:

 # Optional.
+Used for suffix to append to the description.
+If not set, description-suffix will be used
+video-content-suffix-file:

+# Optional.
 If not set, the name (without extension) of video-content-file will be used
 video-title:

 # Optional.
 If not set, the content of video-content-file will be used
-video-description:
+video-content:

 # Optional.
-If not set, video.content.file is used
-video-input-file:

-# Optional.
-If not set, the content of video-input-file will be used
+If not set, the content of video-content-suffix-file will be used.
-video-input-text:
+video-content-suffix:

 video-cover-image: